harshhhh2/Amazon-Clone/README.md

 # Amazon-Clone
-Clone for amazon using html n css
+Clone for amazon ui using html n css